6 Insane Places We Can’t Believe People Actually Live

 I currently live in Peru, and wondered why tourists weren’t visiting La Rinconada, let alone why I had never even heard of it.
 A quick google search told me why: because it’s depressing as hell.
 La Rinconada sits at over 15,000 ft. and has no running water or sewage.
 Oh, and the population of 30,000 people are all working their hands to the bone in the super dangerous mercury filled gold mines… children included.

-Ok, it’s super high so what?
-The reason La Rinconada is on our list of insane living places is because none of the miners get paid!
+That’s not all though.
+The second reason why La Rinconada is on our list of insane living places is because none of the miners get paid!
 Yeah, the miners work for free all month long, and on the last day can carry out as much rocks as they can lift, hoping to strike it rich.
-The city is a dangerous outlaw town reminiscent of the wild west… if the wild west was super cold and high.
+The city is a dangerous outlaw town reminiscent of the wild west… if the wild west was super cold and high in the mountains!

 The United Arab Emirates is famous for Dubai, but did you also know they have a crazy futuristic city as well?
 Located in Abu Dhabi, Masdar City is what happens when you have a lot of money and nothing to do with it.

 Masdar City was supposed to have 40,000 residents and 50,000 more commuting in, but none of that happened.
 When the Abu Dhabi government realized they wouldn’t reach their zero-carbon goal, they pretty much abandoned it, teaching us along the way the important lesson to give up on our dreams when the going gets tough.
-It’s now a half finished ghost town in the desert, where a few sad college students still stick around studying sustainable industries.
+It’s now a half finished ghost town in the desert that I actually visited a few times when I lived in the UAE.
+All that’s left are a few sad college students that still stick around studying sustainable industries.
 Weird.

 The town of Coober Pedy is small (around 3,000 people,) remote (over 500 miles north of Adelaide,) and underground.
 Yep, it gets SO HOT in this tiny opal mining town that the people would rather dig holes into the ground and live without daylight than deal with the overbearing heat.
-These insane living places include an entire dugout town with homes, motels, and even a church.
+This insane living place includes an entire dugout town with homes, motels, and even a church.

 The super strange thing about Coober Pedy is that some of the opal mining is done by individuals in their own homes.
-When they’re feeling inspired, they just take a hammer to the wall (or something, idk how it’s done) and see what they can find.
-Some have even struck it rich in the past, at least enough to keep the hopes up of the rest of the population.
+When they’re feeling inspired, they just take a hammer to the wall and see what they can find.
+Some have even struck it rich in the past… well, at least enough of them to keep the hopes up of the rest of the population.

 So, there you have it.
 Our list of the top 6 most insane living places around the world.
 From prisons to peaks, we can’t believe people actually live here (but still would love to check them out some day).
-Some of them are definitely going on our bucket list!
+Time to update my bucket list!